A Growing Arts District of Seoul

 While Hongdae is a locally student-dominated area, its regional location can attract a different demographic.
 Hongdae is situated relatively close to both Gim-po and Incheon International Airports.
 The incoming traffic from these airports into the city center naturally flows along the river, and passes quite close to the site.
 It also sits between two very strong business districts: Sang Am and Yeouido.
 Thus, Hongdae can compete for business travelers by taking advantage of the logical airport flow and proximity to other CBDs.

+Strategy.
 By leveraging its regional location advantages, we can diversify Hongdae’s customer demographic and create a product with higher price positioning than suggested by existing student and population retail.
 We should initiate brand discussions to identify brands whose culture and values are in alignment with those of the new development.

 Insight: Pedestrian flows

 In order to participate in the commercial system of the area, the site will have to strategically feed pedestrian flow through the new development.
 In Hongdae, crowd movement is observed to be linear and dynamic — moving unceasingly along the small streets — rather than point or planar.
 Mapping studies indicate that the hotel site sits less than 100 meters from the major pedestrian flow lines and their resultant high-traffic rectangle.
-In the case of the Seokyo development, this distance means that there is room for each of the project’s program to respond differently to this commercial system.
+In the case of the Seokyo development, this distance means that there is room for each of the project’s programs to respond differently to this commercial system.

+Strategy.
 On the street level, the existing pedestrian flow that bypasses the site should be diverted and invited.
 We can elect an existing building to act as a gateway for the new development.
 It can simply adapt an exterior sign to indicate that “something wonderful” is further down this street, or the building’s ground floor can be reprogrammed to have a functional relationship with the new development 100 meters away.